MERLCenter/MERL-Center-public/README.md

+**_This is the repo in which finalized content developed by MERL Center working group members will be hosted as living documents for the forthcoming MERL Center website._**

 # Welcome to the MERL Center

 The MERL Center is a website to help Monitoring, Evaluation, Research and Learning (MERL) practitioners understand if, how and when to use open source software, data and tools as part of their MERL solutions